 - Lesson 15: Not every business needs investors

 - Lesson 16: Not every business that secures investment succeeds

 - Lesson 17: Failure is the road to success

 Lesson 1: Know your business inside out

 You are the business owner.
-It’s most likely your own brain-child.
+It’s likely your own brainchild.
 Isn’t it obvious that you would know everything about it?

-Suppose you have built a novel healthcare product and it is yet to hit the market, an investor would want to know whether it meets all the regulation guidelines.
+Suppose you have built a novel healthcare product and it is yet to hit the market.
+An investor would want to know whether it meets all the regulatory guidelines.

-No matter how useful or innovative the product, an investor wouldn’t want to risk their money on something that may have legal implications in the future.
+No matter how useful or innovative the product is, an investor wouldn’t want to risk their money on something that may have legal implications in the future.

 Having clarity of your business in terms of your vision and mission and conforming to legal aspects related to your product or business as a whole is essential.

 Additionally, you should be aware of all the functional aspects of your business, your assets, costs incurred, the business plan, and the resources you need for expansion.